 Notes: Meat includes pork, beef and mutton only.
 No data are available for the blank cells.
 Sources: Agricultural productions: NBSC, 2010, Table 1-32; Population: ibid, Table 1-3.
 Per head agricultural products are computed by authors of this paper.

-per head decreased sharply from 4.8 kg in 1957 to 3.4 kg in 1962.
-One should emphasize that the level of food availability in China in 1957, at best, was barely sufficient to support a so-called "subsistence lifestyle".
+availability in China in 1957, at best, was barely sufficient to support a so-called "subsistence lifestyle".
 The dramatic fall by about a third from this already exceptionally low level inevitably resulted in a severe famine with millions of deaths as shown in the last two columns of Table 5.